GuildCrypt/solspecdown/test/test.output.md

 | `0` | `uint256` | `_tokenId` |  |
 ---
 #### <a name="isApprovedForAll(address,address)"></a> `isApprovedForAll(address,address)`
+Tells whether an operator is approved by a given owner
 ##### Inputs
 |  | Type | Name | Description |
 |---|---|---|---|